Degrace15/launcher/readme.md

 #Launcher

-Project Launcher is an Acode plugin for managing and previewing the project currently opened in Acode.
+Launcher is an Acode plugin for managing and previewing the project currently opened in Acode.

 ## Features